JYang1997/sipser_notes/sipser_notes.md

 	> TODO read scan turing 1936, then add more detail here The Church-Turing thesis provides the definition of algorithm.
 This fomalized the intuitive notion of algorithms.

-When talking about algorithm or more specifically **Turing machine
+When talking about algorithm or more specifically **Turing Machine Algorithm**.
+There are three different level of description.
+		1. formal description: use the definition of turing machine, write out every details, includes transitions functions and states etc.
+		2. ss
 # Chapter 4 Decidability